RetroReversing/retroReversing/pages/consoles/psp/PSPSDK.md

 <section class="postSection">
   <div class="css-folder css-folder-left wow slideInLeft postImage">/kernel</div>
   <div markdown="1" class="rr-post-markdown">
- This folder contains low level documentation on how the PSP Kernel works.
+ This folder contains low level documentation on how the PSP Kernel works for example details of the cache inside the .

   </div>
 </section>